-The SLOC UK business is a closed book life insurance business consisting of a portfolio of pension, life and protection products materially all of which are in the UK.
-The business most recently closed to new business from 2010, except for issuing annuity contracts arising from the vesting of individual pension plans already within the business, and in 2013 the majority of this activity also ceased.
-Management is therefore focused on running off the existing inforce business in a well-managed and controlled way.
+The SLOC UK business is a closed book life insurance business consisting of a portfolio of life, pension and annuity products materially all of which are in the UK.
+The business most recently closed to new business from 2010, except for issuing annuity contracts arising from the vesting of individual pension plans already within the business, and the majority of this activity ceased in 2013.
+Management is therefore focused on managing the existing in force business in a controlled way whilst ensuring fair outcomes for customers.

-The EEA Group is a group of UK companies as described in Section A.1.2 Subsidiaries and branches, which is wholly owned by Sun Life Assurance Company of Canada, the Canadian immediate parent company.
+The EEA Group is a group of UK companies as described in Section A.1.2 Subsidiaries and branches, which is wholly owned by SLACC, the Canadian immediate parent company.
 The EEA Group contains one regulated company: SLOC UK, a life insurance company.
 The performance and risks of the EEA Group are not materially different from those of SLOC UK.
 All other companies are holding companies or provide services ancillary to SLOC UK.

-The EEA Group provides its parent with access to a mature market that generates capital, the surplus of which can be repatriated to Sun Life Assurance Company of Canada and upwards to the ultimate parent Sun Life Financial Inc., subject to local regulatory constraints.
-In return the business is supported operationally by and is ultimately underpinned by the solid foundation of the WWG although it is not the EEA Group's intention to rely on capital from its parent company.
+The EEA Group provides its parent with access to a mature market that generates capital, the surplus of which can be repatriated to SLACC and upwards to the ultimate parent Sun Life Financial Inc., subject to local regulatory constraints.
+In return, the business is supported operationally by and is ultimately underpinned by the solid foundation of the WWG although it is not the EEA Group's intention to rely on capital from its parent company.

-The EEA Group operates an outsourced business model having outsourced its investment management in 2001 and the administration of its run off business in 2002.
+The EEA Group operates an outsourced business model having outsourced its investment management in 2001 and the administration of its business in 2002.